-Everyone nowadays is familiar with PowerPoint, as a powerful tool to explain, showcase and present project ideas.
-In this tutorial you will learn how to make an engaging PowerPoint presentation, including a cartoon character in its design. powerful graphics are vital for good design and visualizing ideas, and what better way of explaining your ideas than using a beautiful cartoon character.
+Everyone nowadays is familiar with PowerPoint as a powerful tool to explain, showcase and present project ideas.
+In this tutorial, you will learn how to make an engaging PowerPoint presentation with a cartoon character in its design.
+Powerful graphics are vital for good design and visualizing ideas.
+So, what better way to explain your ideas than using a beautiful cartoon character.

 Finding a character for your PowerPoint presentation

-For the purpose of this tutorial we will use on of our GraphicMama freebie cartoon characters, available at Freepik – Employee stressed with documents.
-The pose we will be using is part of a complete vector set with 106 different poses, situations, various facial expressions and attributes, which you can also purchase and download.
+For the purpose of this tutorial, we will use one of our GraphicMama freebie cartoon characters, available at Freepik – Employee stressed with documents.
+The pose we will be using is part of a complete vector set with 106 different poses, situations, various facial expressions, and attributes, which you can also purchase and download.

 Note, that when downloading the .zip file from the site, you get also an .eps source file.
-With it, you can easily edit the character in Adobe Illustrator and other vector editing software, to it fits your design need.
+With it, you can easily edit the character in Adobe Illustrator and other vector editing software, so it fits your design need.
 For example, you can change its colors, pose, etc.

 If you are satisfied with the preview of the character, and you don’t want to change anything about it, then you just need to use JPEG image from the zip.

 Including the Cartoon Character in your PowerPoint presentation

 Let’s go with the second scenario, using the JPEG image, which saves you extra time and is very convenient for last-minute projects.

 Once downloaded and unzipped the free archive file, include the JPEG image of the cartoon character in the appropriate slide of your presentation.
 You can notice, that the background of the image is white, and that is not what we really want.
-We want transparent background for our character, so it can blend better with our overall PowerPoint presentation design.
+We want a transparent background for our character, so it can blend better with our overall PowerPoint presentation design.